My work in recent years has centred on my long-running project for Chatham House

 Amazon US, plus shipping, and similar prices from Amazon worldwide.

 In November, at the Seoul International Energy Conference in South Korea, as chair of Mayor Park's

 Seoul International Energy Advisory Council, I gave a keynote address entitled 'Rethinking Energy:

 Implementing The Global Future Locally Today'.
-On 12 November at Korea University I gave a lecture on
+I also gave a lecture at Korea University on